-ii.
-A public improvements analysis that identifies the location and size of the water and wastewater systems necessary to support development of the DSAP.
-The analysis shall address demand, the location and size of plants, major distribution and collection systems, the design performance standards that will be used in the review and approval of all development plans processed for the individual land use categories, the proposed source of funding, and the approximate timing for construction.

-- i.
-A housing analysis addressing the need for affordable and workforce housing within the DSAP, the ability of the DSAP to provide a sustainable balance of housing units to employment opportunities, and potential impact of the proposed plan on existing neighborhoods and infill opportunities throughout the County. - j.
-A detailed natural resource analysis that identifies specific measures to assure the protection of regionally significant natural resources and other important resources both within and outside the jurisdiction of Escambia County, including those resources identified in Chapter 9J-2, Florida Administrative Code.

-- k.
-An energy efficiency analysis addressing the ability to reduce greenhouse gas emissions and improve energy efficiency within the DSAP. - I. A land use need analysis addressing the amount of land necessary to accommodate both the projected population and future employment opportunities and promote sustainable development patterns.

-The Preliminary DSAP shall be presented to the public at an informational workshop as per the requirements of Section II.

-IX.
-Final DSAP and Report
+1 impacts to the Florida Intrastate Highway System 2 (FIHS).
+Each DSAP shall analyze the cumulative 3 traffic impact of all previously approved DSAPs on the 4 area road network, including the FIHS.
+Prior to 5 approval of any DSAP, the Florida DOT shall have the 6 opportunity to comment on the traffic analysis in 7 regards to impacts to any State roads.
+8 9 ii.
+A public improvements analysis that identifies the 10 location and size of the water and wastewater 11 systems necessary to support development of the 12 DSAP.
+The analysis shall address demand, the 13 location and size of plants, major distribution and 14 15 collection systems, the design performance standards that will be used in the review and 15 16 approval of all development plans processed for the 17 individual land use categories, the proposed source 18 of funding, and the approximate timing for 19 construction.
+20 21 C. A housing analysis addressing the need for affordable and 22 workforce housing within the DSAP, the ability of the DSAP 23 to provide a sustainable balance of housing units to 24 employment opportunities, and potential impact of the 25 proposed plan on existing neighborhoods and infill 26 opportunities throughout the County.
+27 28 d.
+A detailed natural resource analysis that identifies specific 29 measures to assure the protection of regionally significant 30 natural resources and other important resources both within 31 and outside the jurisdiction of Escambia County, including 32 those resources identified in Chapter 9J-2, Florida 33 Administrative Code.
+34 35 e.
+An energy efficiency analysis addressing the ability to 36 . reduce greenhouse gas emissions and improve energy 37 efficiency within the DSAP.
+38 omolecule y warms and Destar 1 39 f.
+A land use need analysis addressing the amount of land 40 necessary to accommodate both the projected population 41 and future employment opportunities and promote 42 sustainable development patterns.
+43 Sustamable development patterns.
+43 44 The F Preliminary DSAP shall be presented to the public at an national workshop as per the requirements of Section II.
+45 46 11110111 national workshop as per the requirements of Section II.
+40 47 IV.
+Final DSAP and Report 48 . • • to the Preliminary DSAP documents, based on the 4 9 workshop described in II, shall be prepared.
+The resulting or an analysis of properties in the recently

-Refinements to the Preliminary DSAP documents, based on the informational workshop described in II, shall be prepared.
-The resulting Final DSAP shall be submitted to Escambia County for review and approval by the Planning Board and Board of County Commissioners.
+Final DSAP shall be submitted to Escambia County for review and approval by the Planning Board and Board of County Commissioners.

 DSAP's prepared by an individual property owner or other venture must be presented through the County planning staff to the Board of County Commissioners.
 The DSAP will not be effective until approved by the Escambia County Board of County Commissioners.

-X. Changes to an Existing DSAP.
+V. Changes to an Existing DSAP.